15 Ways to Start Your Own Homestead Journey Right Now, No Matter Where You Live! (Plus, 5 Mental Attitudes You Need to Homestead)

 Here is another one I am still working on!
 I look at all these delicious bread recipes, and I just know I need to do more in this regard.
 I used to make bread with a bread machine, and those are just wonderful, I have to say.
 Here is a SUPER easy Seeded Bread recipe--It's a dump, rise, and bake recipe, and I LOVE it!

-14. Learn How to Use Essential Oils Effectively and Practice Daily
+14. Learn How to Use Essential Oils Effectively and Use Them Daily

 15. Buy a Gun and Learn How to Use It